metablaster/WindowsFirewallRuleset/docs/README.md

 module, which let's you customize your export in almost any way you want.

-If you want to import rules, importing by using GPO is same as for export, and to import with PowerShell just run `Scripts\Restore-Firewall.ps1` which will pick up your previous export file.
+If you want to import rules, importing by using GPO is same as for export, and to import with PowerShell just run `Scripts\Restore-Firewall.ps1` which will pick up your previous export files.

 To customize your export\import please take a look into `Modules\Ruleset.Firewall\Public`, which is where you'll find description on how to use export\import module functions.